UK Sea Fishing for Beginners

 Last summer, I invited my boss and his kid’s sea fishing in Cornwall.
 Covid meant I wasn’t able to take him, so I left him with three pieces of advice instead.
 This guide contains 23 tips, but if you only have time for three tips, let it be the first three.

-Spring tides are generally when you catch the most fish because the water pushes in the bait fish and the larger fish follow.
-With a spring tide, the difference between high water and low water is greater than with a normal tide, but the time it takes to go in or out remains the same six hours.
+Spring tides are generally when you catch the most fish.
+The water pushes in the bait fish and the larger fish follow.
+With a spring tide, the difference between high water and low water is greater than with a normal tide.
+But, the time it takes to go in or out remains the same six hours.
 This means the flow of water is stronger.
 Big tides churn up the seabed, bringing up more food for bottom-feeding species.
-To find out when there’s a big spring tide, use BBC Tides and look at the number in metres of the next high tide.
+To find out when there’s a big spring tide, use BBC Tides and look at how high the next tide is in metres.
 If the number is much higher than is typical in that location, you know it’s a big tide.
 You will often find that when a spring tide coincides with dusk or dawn, the fishing is extraordinary.

 2. Fish for what’s there